Jerusalem Delivered: Plot summary

 Carlo and Ubaldo, two Christian knights and close companions of Rinaldo, seek out the hidden fortress, brave the dangers that guard it and find Rinaldo and Armida in each other's arms.
 By giving Rinaldo a mirror of diamond, they force him to see himself in his effeminate and amorous state and to return to the war, leaving Armida heartbroken (Cantos 14–16).
 Rinaldo is deposited on a shore where he finds a shield and sword, and the "Mago d'Ascalona" ("Wizard of Ascalon") shows him a vision of the future in the shield, including the glories of the House of Este (Tasso drops in several prophecies of the time between 1099 and his own at various points).
 Rinaldo resolves to pursue the crusade with all his might (Canto 17).Armida is grief-stricken and raises an army to kill Rinaldo and fight the Christians, but her champions are all defeated.
 She attempts to commit suicide, but Rinaldo finds her in time and prevents her.
 Rinaldo then begs her to convert to Christianity, and Armida, her heart softened, consents (Canto 20).
 (This sequence echoes a similar storyline in Ariosto: the witch Alcina ensnares the knight Ruggiero, but the spell is broken by a magic ring that the good sorceress Melissa brings him; earlier antecedents include Calypso's attempt to keep Odysseus on her island Ogygia and Morgan le Fay taking Ogier the Dane off to a faraway island.)

 After the enchantments on the forest are broken, finally the Crusaders breach the walls and take the city, with some Muslims remaining in the Temple Mount.
 But an Egyptian army is known to be arriving in a few days (Canto 18).
 When they arrive there is a great battle outside the walls, which the Christians win, completing their quest (Canto 20).

 Reception

 The poem was immensely successful throughout Europe and over the next two centuries various sections were frequently adapted as individual storylines for madrigals, operas, plays, ballets and masquerades.
-Upon publication, two thousand copies of the book was sold in a day.
+Upon publication, two thousand copies of the book were sold in a day.
 For the work's immense popularity as a subject for dramatic settings, see "Works based on..." below.

 Certain critics of the period however were less enthusiastic, and Tasso came under much criticism for the magical extravagance and narrative confusion of his poem.
 Before his death, he rewrote the poem virtually from scratch, under a new title (La Gerusalemme Conquistata, or "Jerusalem Conquered").
 This revised version, however, has found little favor with either audiences or critics.